yursan9/tulis/example/posts/other.md

 ---
-title = "Me me me"
+title = "Me"
-author = "Yurizal Susanto"
+author = "Author"
+description = "About me."
-description = "Tentang saya dan orang lain" date = "2002-12-09" tag = ["Me"]
+date = "2002-12-09"
+tag = ["Me"]
 ---
-# Terkadang...
+# Sometime

-Aku mulai berpikir
+I start to think...

 > To be
 >